certtools/intelmq-api/README.rst

 Adding a user
 *************

-If you set theh ``session_store`` configuration setting you have to create a user to be able to access the API functionality.
-You can do this also using hug:
+If you enable the ``session_store`` you will have to create user accounts to be able to access the API functionality.
+You can also do this using hug:

 .. code-block:: bash